What is a Personality Test?

 - Avoid crossing your arms when you sit

-- Try to sit straight in the chair
+- Sit straight on the chair

 - Avoid touching your face and hair